Where to See Wildflowers – Near Perth

 10. Hepburn Heights

 This is one of the better pieces of bushland in the coastal plain for the array of flowers and has fewer weeds than better-known areas.
-It is a great place for almost six months starting from the Templetonia flowers in July.
+It is a great place for almost six months starting with the Templetonia flowers in July.
+Friends of Hepburn Bushland

 11. Brixton Street Wetlands

 This reserve comprises some of the vegetation of the heavy soils of the coastal plain.
 The best time to visit is from late September – when the pools are drying a little and the many water-loving plants are flowering.
 You will notice the bright flowers of Robin Red Breast.
-The small treewith the pea flowers and the broom-like habit is Swish bush – Viminaria.
+The small tree with the pea flowers and the broom-like habit is Swish bush – Viminaria.
 Towards the end of spring there are large areas of a rather attractive Verticordia in flower.
+Friends of Brixton St Wetlands

 12. The ‘Zig Zag’